twbs/bootstrap/site/content/docs/5.0/migration.md

 - Introduce `$enable-smooth-scroll`, which applies `scroll-behavior: smooth` globally—except for users asking for reduced motion through `prefers-reduced-motion` media query.
 [See #31877](https://github.com/twbs/bootstrap/pull/31877)

+### Components

+#### Input groups

+- Drastically reduced supported options, dropping support for:
+  - Addons on both sides
+  - Dropdowns and button groups as addons
+  - Multiple text and button addons
+  - Multiple form controls
+- Replaced `.input-group` with `.input-group-start` and `.input-group-end`.
+Use one of the two classes depending on where you want your text or button addon.

+---

 ## v5.0.0-alpha2

 ### Sass